On a Magical Night: Critical response

-Stephen Dalton of The Hollywood Reporter called the film "Breezy and bright, with the stylized look and feel of a stage play".
+Stephen Dalton of The Hollywood Reporter called the film "[b]reezy and bright, with the stylized look and feel of a stage play".
 Owen Gleiberman of Variety wrote, "At 90 minutes, the film feels endless, and we have too much time to notice that the two actors playing Richard seem like two totally different people, and that the film has holes in its fantasy logic you could drive a truck through."

-Chiara Mastroianni won the Best Performance award in the Un Certain Regard section at the 2019 Cannes Film Festival.
+Chiara Mastroianni won the Best Performance award in the Un Certain Regard section of the 2019 Cannes Film Festival.